-$$0 J_2(u{NT}) = \|PM(U_0 + W\delta u_0) - PM(U_0)\|^2, (13)$$ where W is the weighting coefficient, which is set to 0.25, 0.5 or 0.75 for decreasing error.
-The benefit from such reductions is calculated by formula (14):
+and W is the weighting coefficient, which is set to 0.25, 0.5 or 0.75 for decreasing error.
+The benefit from such reductions is calculated by Formula (14), represented as

-$$\frac{J_1(u{NT}) - J_2(u{NT})}{J_1(u{NT})}.$$ (14)
+$$\frac{J_1(u{\rm NT}) - J_2(u{\rm NT})}{J_1(u{\rm NT})}.$$ (14)

-The prediction benefit increases for decreasing W. Fig. 9 and Fig. 10 also show that the ACPW algorithm can obtain CNOPs with better benefits from reducing the CNOPs to W×CNOPs for the entire domain than the ADJ-method except for when W is 0.25 for TC Fitow at a resolution of 60 km.
+The prediction benefit increases for decreasing W. Figures 9 and 10 also show that the ACPW algorithm can obtain CNOPs with better benefits from reducing the CNOPs to $W \times$ CNOPs for the entire domain than the ADJ method except for when W is 0.25 for TC Fitow at a resolution of 60 km.
 This is because the ACPW algorithm optimizes a low-dimensional feature space due to the PCA and focuses on more effective points in the entire domain, which has positive effects on improving the forecast.

-4.3.2 Reducing the CNOPs by a factor of 0.5 in the sensitive regions
+4.4.2 Reducing the CNOPs by a factor of 0.5 in the sensitive regions

 We explore the forecast improvement caused by reducing the CNOPs by a factor of 0.5 in the sensitive regions.
-We determine the sensitive regions based on vertically integrated energies using two schemes: the 20 points with the highest energy at the different resolutions and 1/100 points of the different grids, which is 30 points at 60 km resolution (55×55) and 6 points at 120 km resolution (21×26).
-The sensitive regions with the 20 points having the highest energy are denoted in Fig. 11 and Fig. 12.
-In Fig. 11 and Fig. 12, when the equivalent points approach is adopted, a larger scope is covered with 120 km resolution than with 60 km resolution.
-When using the 20 points from the ADJ-method and ACPW algorithm and reducing the CNOPs by a factor of 0.5, the benefits are displayed in Table 6.
+We determine the sensitive regions based on vertically integrated energies using two schemes, the 20 points with the highest energy at the different resolutions and 1/100 points of the different grids, which is 30 points at the 60 km resolution (55×55) and 6 points at the 120 km resolution (21×26).
+The sensitive regions with the 20 points having the highest energy are denoted in Figs. 11 and 12.

+In Figs. 11 and 12, when the equivalent points approach is adopted, a larger scope is covered with the 120 km resolution than with the 60 km resolution.
+When using the 20 points from the ADJ method and the ACPW algorithm and reducing the CNOPs by a factor of 0.5, the benefits are displayed in Table 6.

-In Table 6, for TC Fitow, compared to the ADJ-method, i.e., 5.93% at 120 km resolution and 3% at 60 km resolution, the ACPW algorithm obtains a higher benefit (8.05%) for a resolution of 120 km and a lower benefit (-0.84) for a resolution of 60 km.
+In Table 6, for TC Fitow, compared to the ADJ method, i.e., 5.93% at the 120 km resolution and 3% at the 60 km resolution, the ACPW algorithm obtains a higher benefit (8.05%) for a resolution of 120 km and a lower benefit (-0.84) for a resolution of 60 km.
 Here, -0.84% means that a reduction in the CNOPs results in no benefit and narrows the quality of the initial state.
-For TC Matmo, the ACPW algorithm achieves a much higher benefit (20.48%) than the ADJ-method (6.12%) at 60 km resolution, while a lower benefit (16.26%) than the ADJ-method (20.90%) at 120 km resolution.
-In addition, when using the same number of energy points, the benefits using 120 km resolution are nearly as high as those for 60 km resolution except for the ACPW algorithm at 60 km resolution for TC Matmo.
+For the analysis of TC Matmo, the ACPW algorithm achieves a much higher benefit (20.48\%) than the ADJ method (6.12\%) at the 60 km resolution and a lower benefit (16.26 %) than the ADJ method (20.90 %) at the 120 km resolution.
+In addition, when using the same number of energy points, the benefits from using the 120 km resolution are nearly as high as those for the 60 km resolution except for the ACPW algorithm at 60 km resolution for TC Matmo.